-Figure 77.
-Percentage distributions of assessed credits for Unit Standards in 2016, by school decile band.
+Figure 69.
+Percentage distributions of assessed credits for Unit Standards in 2017, by school decile band.
 Percentages may not sum to 100 due to rounding.

-Figures 78-83 show the number of results and the number of credits for Externally-assessed Achievement Standards, Internally-assessed Achievement Standards, and Unit Standards at each NCEA level from 2012 to 2016.
+Figures 70-75 show the number of results and the number of credits for Externally-assessed Achievement Standards, Internally-assessed Achievement Standards, and Unit Standards at each NCEA level from 2013 to 2017.

 The unusual pattern in these figures stem from the Alignment of Standards project.
 The project aligned all NCEA standards with New Zealand Curriculum 2007.
-Implementation of the standard alignments was staggered in stages over two years:
+Implementation of the standard alignments was staggered in stages over three years:

-- The first stage implemented NCEA Level 1 standard alignments in 2011 - The second stage implemented NCEA Level 2 standard alignments in 2012 - The third and final stage implemented NCEA Level 3 • standard alignments in 2013.
+- The first stage implemented NCEA Level 1 standard alignments in 2011 - The second stage implemented NCEA Level 2 standard alignments in 2012 - The third and final stage implemented NCEA Level 3 standard alignments in 2013.

 An anticipated outcome of the project was a change in the usage of Externally-assessed Achievement Standards, Internally-assessed Achievement Standards, and Unit Standards.
 That is, it was anticipated that the use of Externally-assessed Achievement Standards and Unit Standards would decrease and be offset with a corresponding increase in the use of Internally-assessed Achievement Standards, in the years following the project's implementation.
-When viewing Figures 82-83, it can be seen that this pattern is clearly visible.
+When viewing Figures 74-75, it can be seen that this pattern is clearly visible for Level 3 (implemented in 2013).

-Figures 78-83 also show a change in the number of credits of Externally-assessed Achievement Standards, Internallyassessed Achievement Standards, and Unit Standards.
+Figures 70-75 also show a change in the number of credits of Externally-assessed Achievement Standards, Internallyassessed Achievement Standards, and Unit Standards.
 The reason for this was because the project also changed the amount of credits allocated to Standards.
-Hence a similar pattern to that of the use of Externally-assessed Achievement Standards, Internally-assessed Achievement Standards, and Unit Standards is evident.
+Hence a similar pattern to that of the use of Externally-assessed Achievement Standards, Internally- assessed Achievement Standards, and Unit Standards is evident.

-Figure 78 shows the number of results for each standard type and assessment at Level 1 from 2012 to 2016.
+Figure 70 shows the number of results for each standard type and assessment at Level 1 from 2013 to 2017.